Benefits of Breastfeeding

 11 Benefits of Breastfeeding

 There’s a reason breastmilk is referred to as “liquid gold” by healthcare providers and nutrition experts alike: It’s jam-packed with nutrients and other substances that nourish and protect growing babies.
-Plus, breastfeeding has positive implications for mamas, too.
+Plus, breastfeeding has positive implications for moms, too.

 Here’s everything we know about the many benefits of breastfeeding.